vbacollective/riff/docs/API_REFERENCE.md

 20. Master bus processing: optional soft clip, filters, EQ, compression, drive, stereo width, and output gain.

 Most DSP stages are skipped when their parameters are at neutral defaults.
 For example, delay is skipped when `RiffVoiceDelayMix = 0`, and EQ is skipped when all EQ bands are `1.0`.

+The performance build also avoids clearing and preparing heavy temporal-effect memory unless it is needed.
+Delay, reverb, chorus, and flanger use a large per-voice ring buffer.
+Earlier builds could clear this buffer during normal voice reset or preset application, which made fast repeated SFX noticeably heavier.
+The current build marks temporal state as stale and prepares it lazily when a temporal effect first needs it.

+This means a dry sound, a filtered UI click, a bitcrushed beep, or a radio-style preset does not pay the same setup cost as a voice with delay/reverb/chorus/flanger.

 ### Oscillators and Noise